ebuchman/blog/content/posts/phases-of-cosmos.md

 mainline development, which has spread out across a number of orgs, largely under the stewardship of the ICF.
-The ICF has done a solid job in funding the development of the Cosmos stack, and countless organizations from across the ecosystem have stepped up to make critical contributions, but the ICFwasn't well prepared for the organizational restructuring that was suddenly thrust upon it in 2020, and it has found itself in a largely reactive mode since.
-But in September 2022, that tide is shifting, too.
+The ICF has done a solid job in funding the development of the Cosmos stack, and countless organizations from across the ecosystem have stepped up to make critical contributions, but the ICF wasn't well prepared for the organizational restructuring that was suddenly thrust upon it in 2020, and it has found itself in a largely reactive mode since.
+But in September, 2022, that tide is shifting, too.

 I have been spearheading an effort to upgrade and professionalize the workings of the ICF.
 More fundamentally, this is an exercise in trust building between